 NOTE: The ERC advises study participants that there is generally a four-week window from the date of testing or from the date of completing a questionnaire to make changes to their factual data.
 This does not apply to test answers or to questionnaire data intended to capture views at a particular point in time.
 After this four-week window, data are submitted for processing and it is not possible to delete or make changes to data from that point.
 Student data are pseudonymised or anonymised as early in the process as possible, to make it difficult or impossible to link the answers back to an individual.

-- If you wish to amend or delete data we have stored in our systems, please send an email email@example.com with your name, email address and contact information, outlining the information you would like to amend or delete.
+- If you wish to amend or delete data we have stored in our systems, please send an email to email@example.com with your name, email address and contact information, outlining the information you would like to amend or delete.
 Please put ‘Personal Data – Change Request’ or ‘Personal Data – Delete Request’ in the subject heading of the e-mail.
 We may need to contact you in order to complete any request in order to verify your identity and/or clarify any requests.

 - If your data have been anonymised or deleted in accordance with our Retention and Destruction Policy, we will not be able to facilitate your request to make changes or delete your data.